 • An extra tooth blocking other teeth

-• When getting braces, it might require to make some room/space for teeth moved in place
+• When getting braces, there may a need to make some room for the teeth moved in place

 • Wisdom Teeth or third molars are often removed before or after they come in.
 In most of the cases they appear in late teens or early 20s.
 Wisdom Teeth are extracted when they cause pain or infection or if they are decayed.
 They sometimes get stuck in the jaw and cause gum irritation, swelling and pain.